Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 ## Features
 ![Logo](state/static/images/logo.png)
-The logo appears on all pages, users will easily know they are using DontQ services.
+The name and the logo DontQ, stands for not to queue and appears on all pages, users will knows they are using service by seeing this logo.

 ### Login Page
 ![Login Page](state/static/images/login-head.png)
-The login page is the home page for businesses using the application.
-Businesses can read about us, register a new business and sign in to get access to the control page.
+The login page is the first page business can see using the application.
+From here there are two way to continue:
+- Register a new business to sign in to get access to their control page.

-- This is the first page businesses see.
-- Businesses who already is registered can login.
-- Businesses can register an new account.
+- If already registered simply sign in to get access to their control page.

 ![Info Section](state/static/images/info.png)
-- More information can be found about what we do here.
+- More information about what we do can be found here.

 ### Register Page
 ![Create Account ](state/static/images/register-page.png)
-The register page is where a new business can register their business.
-This is where you fill in the fallowing information to register a new account.
+The register page is for new businesses where they fill in the fallowing information to register a new account.
+There are two important steps here to fallow:

 ![Business Exist ](state/static/images/business.png)
 ![Password don't match ](state/static/images/password.png)
-- Incase a business already has an account with us they will receive a message telling them to login.
+- A business can only have one account with us.
+Incase a business already has signed up with us they will receive a message guiding them to login.
-- Incase a business types in a password that don't match they will receive a message telling them to try again.
+- It is important to get the password right.
+Incase the first box don't match with the second box a message will guide them to try again.

 ### Control Page
 ![Control Page ](state/static/images/control-head.png)
-The control page is where businesses control their individual queueing system after they login.
-The queue starts with number 1.
-For users to receive tickets, they need to load the URL.
-An easy way to achieve this is to place a copy of the OR code in the shop.
+The control page is where the business control their individual queueing system after they sign-in.
+The queue always starts with number 1.
+There are two options here:

-- After signing in with a business this is what they will see and from here they have access to their queue.
-- This is where the business controls the queue.
-- When clicking on the green button the number will increase with one and when clicking on the white button the number will decrease with one.
+- Incrementing the queue number with the green button or decrementing the queue number with the white button (in case of mistake).
-- With one click the business can reset the queue , just before opening in the morning when they want the number to begin with 0 could be an typical case for this.
+- The business can reset the queue to 0.
+Before opening in the morning is a typical case for this.

 ![Update Info ](state/static/images/menu.png)
-- A menu can be found in the footer of the page.
+The footer contains a menu of three options:
-- Under the business name information can be edited by clicking on the name.
+- Under the business name, information can be edited and changed.
-- The business can find their personal Url-code to give out to their custmumors.
+- Under the text "Url", businesses can find their personal Url-code and give out to users.
-- By clicking on logout, the business has signed out.
+- By clicking on "logout", the business logout.

 ![Url code ](state/static/images/url-info.png)
-- The business can offer users their url or place a copy of the OR code in the shop for user to scan.
+- For users to receive tickets, they need to load the URL.
+An easy way to achieve this is to place a copy of the OR code in the shop.

-### Update Page
+### Update Information Page
 ![Update Info ](state/static/images/update-head.png)
 The update page is where the business can change their login information.
-- By clicking on the business name and edit logo the business will be able to update and change email adress or password.
-By pressing save, this information will be saved.
+There are three options:
+- Change current email adress.
+- Change current password.
-- Businesses are also able to delete their account with us just by clicking on the delete account text.
+- Delete their account with us just by clicking "delete account".

 ### User Page
 ![Queue Update](state/static/images/user-page.png)
-The user page is where users see their individual queueing ticket after scanning the QR code or copying the Url.
-This is where users will be updated on the current and remaining queue number.
+The user page is where users see their individual queueing ticket after scanning the QR code in the store.
+This is were they will be updated continuously on the queue's progress.
+There are three changeable function here:

-- Users will receive information about what number is being served at the moment.
+- Current number being served at the moment.
-- What queue number they have themselves.
-- How many people are inline before.
-- This will be updated and when coming close to being your turn you will receive a message on the screen.
+- Remaining queueing numbers.
+- Coming closer to their turn their individual queue number turns into a message.

 ![Queue Update](state/static/images/q-message.png)
+When coming close to being their turn they will receive a updated message on the screen:
 - When one person is in line before, the number will change to a message saying "You are next in line".
-- When it is your turn, you will receive the message "It is your turn".
+- When it is their turn, they will receive the message "It is your turn".
-- If for some reason you happen to miss your turn, you will receive the message "You missed out".
+- If for some reason they happen to miss their turn, they will receive the message "You missed out".

 ### Future Features